Theta-Tech-AI/llm-public-utils/cursor.md

 - When a new operation is starting, use a logging info that says something like "***** starting..." and then afterwards " ✅ ***** done." (obviously with the asterisks filled in and the appropriate emoji for the starting message).
 - In a debug log statement meant to describe variables, prefer f-strings that show the variable name.
 So instead of logger.debug(f'📄 Manifest path: {manifest_path}') prefer     logger.debug(f'📄 {manifest_path = }')

+DEPENDENCIES
+- Avoid using the == in python requirements.txt file so that we get the latest libraries.